DCRA: A Distributed Chiplet-based Reconfigurable Architecture for Irregular Applications: Results

 Optimization of production systems for different target metrics such as fastest time-to-solution, energy or cost is an important factor both at pre-silicon as well as at packaging.
 At this moment, we have covered all of our pre-silicon options, and so we now focus on post-silicon configurations, particularly, on the tradeoffs of integrating HBM or not.

-\cref{fig:packages_comparison} shows the throughput-per-dollar and energy efficiency of Dalorex and \proj using HBM, over a baseline of \proj with SRAM only.
-For Dalorex's monolithic integration, only one chip fits in a wafer, and so we assume that for its cost.
+\cref{fig:packages_comparison} (above) shows the throughput of \proj with HBM, and Dalorex, over the baseline of only using \proj dies' SRAM.
+Given that DCRA-SRAM, Dalorex, and DCRA-HBM have different memory capacities per tile, 512KB, 2MB and 8MB, respectively, we parallelize the datasets across the smallest configuration for which it fits on chip: 32x32 and 64x64 for \proj-HBM when running R25 and R26, respectively, 4$\times$ as many tiles for Dalorex, and 4$\times$ more for \proj-SRAM.
+(For Dalorex's monolithic integration, only one chip fits in a wafer, and so we assume that for its cost.)
+Given these different parallelization sizes, the most scaled-out configuration (the \proj-SRAM baseline) has the highest throughput across the board, but with varying degrees of speedups across workloads and datasets.
+The gap between Dalorex and DCRA also showcases the benefits of our hierarchical Torus topology, which reduces NoC contention and latency.

-Although \cref{fig:packages_comparison} does not show absolute throughput, it is shown in \cref{fig:scaling_million} for R26.
-In terms of throughput-per-dollar, the configuration including HBM wins across the board, with a couple of exceptions.
-Note that this throughput-per-dollar results could change significantly if either HBM becomes cheaper (currently twice the cost of our selected 32x32-tile \device{} die with 512KB/tie) or another DRAM or 3D-stacked SRAM~\cite{3d_sram} technology becomes cheaper.
+In terms of throughput-per-dollar (\cref{fig:packages_comparison}, middle), the configuration including HBM wins across the board, with a couple of exceptions where the performance gains of the scaled-out \proj-SRAM configuration are enough to overcome the extra cost.
+Note that the throughput-per-dollar results could change significantly if either HBM becomes cheaper (currently modeled as 7.5\$ per GB, roughly twice the cost of our selected 32x32-tile \device{} die with 512KB/die) or another DRAM or 3D-stacked SRAM~\cite{3d_sram} technology becomes cheaper.

-The \proj-SRAM configuration wins in energy efficiency for R25 but not for R26.
+\cref{fig:packages_comparison} (bottom) shows that \proj-SRAM wins in energy efficiency for R25 but not for R26.
 We found that the energy efficiency stays more or less stable across the parallelization levels (with some ups and downs).
 This trend is more clearly shown in \cref{fig:scaling_million}, and the reasons are quite fascinating: (1) the energy of SRAM remains fairly constant across the parallelization levels, as SRAM banks are powered off when idle, as we do not need to stride arrays across them for a single PU/tile; (2) the HBM does it similarly, to the point where it is switched off when no longer used, and the SRAM becomes the main level of memory.
 The memory energy becomes less dominant over time as the data cache hit-rate increases; (3) the NoC energy increases at a similar rate at which the memory energy decreases.
 (4) the PU energy remains stable since in this task-based execution model, PUs do not run a main thread but rather react to incoming tasks provided by the router (which triggers the clock gate of the PU.)

 \cref{fig:energy_breakdown} shows the breakdown of the energy used by PUs, memory, and NoC for \proj-SRAM and \proj-HBM the configurations shown in \cref{fig:packages_comparison}.
 PUs use a small fraction in both cases, partly because PUs are powered off when idle.